 This setting is designed for leagues with a serious buy-in.
 I recommend at least $100 as a baseline.
 Every single category along with the overall standings is it’s own micro-game.
 Win a category, receive a cash reward.
 The following table is flexible and can be adjusted to suit your preferences.
 We’ll use a 10-team league with $150 entries to keep the numbers nice and round.

 In this example, I’ve split the $1500 prize pool into 15 shares.
-Participants and encouraged to prefer winning the league since they’d receive five shares.
+Participants are encouraged to prefer winning the league since they’d receive five shares.
 If you win the league, you’ve probably also won at least a couple categories.
 Category battles are a plan B. I consider this to be the preferred model.
 Obviously, you’re free to disagree and change the settings accordingly.

 If doing a head-to-head league, there are a range of additional reward scenarios to consider.
 These include the playoff winner, regular season head-to-head winner, and regular season roto winner.
 Use them in any combination.
 Since fighting for head-to-head wins can be contrary to roto success, this variant could produce some odd results.